 Senate Bill No. 701 establishes a five-year moratorium on various restrictions related to higher education courses and programs in Oklahoma.
-The bill specifically targets limitations imposed on several institutions, including Northern Oklahoma College, Connors State College, and Oklahoma State University, among others.
-These restrictions include prohibitions on offering certain lower and upper division courses, duplicating programs, and geographical limitations on course offerings.
-The bill allows the State Regents for Higher Education to approve "functional exceptions," which would enable institutions to expand their course offerings to address unmet workforce needs.
+The bill specifically targets limitations on institutions such as Northern Oklahoma College, Connors State College, and Oklahoma State University, among others, which currently restrict their offerings to certain levels of courses or programs.
+The moratorium aims to allow these institutions to expand their educational offerings and better meet workforce needs.
+Additionally, the State Regents for Higher Education are granted the authority to approve "functional exceptions," which would enable institutions to provide courses or degree programs outside their designated missions.

 Enrolled (final version): 70-4665